Crawler type: html_page developer.amazon.com↗

 User-agent Purpose Scope / when it fires Opt-out

-Amazonbot Improve products and services, train Amazon AI models General web crawl for product improvement and AI model training User-agent: Amazonbot / Disallow: / in robots.txt
+Amazonbot Improve products and services; train Amazon AI models General web crawl for product improvement and AI training User-agent: Amazonbot / Disallow: / in robots.txt

-Amzn-SearchBot Improve search experiences in Amazon products and services Crawl for search eligibility in Alexa and Rufus; does not train generative AI User-agent: Amzn-SearchBot / Disallow: / in robots.txt
+Amzn-SearchBot Improve search experiences in Amazon products and services Content indexing for Alexa and Rufus search experiences User-agent: Amzn-SearchBot / Disallow: / in robots.txt

-Amzn-User Support user actions requiring up-to-date information User-triggered fetches for live responses to Alexa queries; does not train generative AI User-agent: Amzn-User / Disallow: / in robots.txt
+Amzn-User Support user actions requiring up-to-date information for live responses User-triggered fetch for live information to answer Alexa queries User-agent: Amzn-User / Disallow: / in robots.txt

 Change timeline — diffs over time with insights